pavoni/resque-rate_limited_queue/README.md

 ````

 ### Multiple classes of pausable job using a new api
-If you have more than one class of job you want to queue to the api, then you can need to add another Queue class.
+If you have more than one class of job you want to queue to the api, then you need to add another Queue class.
 This isn't hard

 ```ruby
 class MyApiQueue < Resque::Plugins::RateLimitedQueue::BaseApiQueue